How to Start an Online Wedding Photographer’s Boutique

 Design a portfolio

 Gathering all your shots on a website is not a portfolio, and this is one of the most common mistakes for beginners.
 You need to define your niche a build a story around it.
 Select jobs that are very different from each other to show that you are flexible and that you can adapt your vision to the client.
 Nobody wants to see 20 different brides in the same place or with the same look.
+Be selective with the images you place on your website.
+If potential clients want to see what full events look like, have online galleries set up on a platform like ShootProof that clients can browse through.
 Don’t hesitate to create categories and adequately tag your content, for SEO purposes.

 You could even tell the story of the couple you are shooting and let the potential leads feel that they should be next because this is fun.
 Having a blog attached to your website and portfolio increases traffic and makes you look more professional and dedicated.